lokeshgona/My-Webiste/content/authors/admin/_index.md

 bio: Designing Power Electronics for Electric Cars at work.
 AI for good, robotics and games when not at work
 interests:
-  - Artificial Intelligence for Robotics
+  - AI for Robotics
   - Games
-  - Artificial Intelligence for low-powered embedded systems
+  - Ai for low-powered embedded systems
   - Electric and Autonomous vehicles
 social:
   - icon: envelope